 This is an interactive whiteboard, where teachers and students can open and see the same file.
 You can write notes, highlight texts, and more as you were face to face.

 But then, 4 month later, I found, another powerful tool: IDroo

-And what I like in IDroo – it’s free.
-It’s up to you, which one would you use.
-They are both pretty cool.
+And what I like in IDroo – it’s free and easy to use.

 Let’s see pluses and minuses of teaching English online.